Skip to content

 Why Diameter Determines Everything Downstream

 The insertion tube of an industrial endoscope is a constrained space.
-Packed into it are the camera sensor and associated electronics, the light transmission pathway, the articulation mechanism (in steerable models), and the structural elements that give the tube mechanical integrity under the bending and pushing forces of real inspections.
+Packed into it are the camera sensor and associated electronics, the light transmission pathway, the articulation mechanism (in steerable models), and the structural elements that give the tube mechanical integrity.
+As diameter decreases, every one of these elements compresses.
+Smaller sensors capture less light and produce noisier images at equivalent resolution.
+Thinner articulation cables have less mechanical advantage.
+Structural stiffness decreases, making very fine probes harder to push through long or curved paths.

 The Practical Diameter Ranges and Their Applications